 - 1. See MTS Standard Construction Notes for additional requirements. - 2.
-For pipelines carrying flammable or hazardous materials, the Contractor shall adhere to AREMA and regulatory agency guidelines. - 3.
-The Contractor shall obtain all permits necessary for the proposed project including but not limited to encroachment, SWPPP, and environmental permits, and third-party utility permits. - 4.
+For pipelines carrying flammable or hazardous materials, the Contractor shall adhere to AREMA and regulatory agency guidelines.

+- 3. The Contractor shall obtain all permits necessary for the proposed project including but not limited to encroachment, SWPPP, and environmental permits, and third-party utility permits. - 4.
 Prior to any commencement of work, the Contractor shall submit to MTS for review and approval, an updated description of the work process including all plan and field changes/modifications, certificates of compliance, and scheduled activities for work affecting railroad right-of-way. - 5.
 Prior to any commencement of work, the Contractor shall submit to MTS for review and approval, shoring drawings and calculations.
-All drawings and calculations shall be signed and stamped by a Civil or Structural Engineer licensed in the State of California.

-- 6. The Contractor shall verify and mark out all railroad right of way limits and property entitlements (easements, license agreements, etc.) within the vicinity of the work and/or related to the work. - 7.
+All drawings and calculations shall be signed and stamped by a Civil or Structural Engineer licensed in the State of California. - 6.
+The Contractor shall verify and mark out all railroad right of way limits and property entitlements (easements, license agreements, etc.) within the vicinity of the work and/or related to the work. - 7.
 Prior to any commencement of work, the Contractor shall layout the proposed jacking and receiving pits for MTS inspection and acceptance.
-Both pits shall be constructed outside of the railroad right-of-way unless otherwise approved by MTS. - The Contractor shall monitor rail elevations prior to, during, and immediately 8. after the Jack and Bore operation.
-Both rails of each track shall be monitored at the point of crossing and at 10' and 20' out in each direction, from the crossing point, unless otherwise directed by MTS.
-At locations where a pit or other excavation falls within the shoring zone or sheet piling zone of a track, as defined in the MTS Excavation Support Systems Requirements, both rails of each track shall be monitored at 10' intervals for the length of the pit along the tracks, and at 10' and 20' out from the ends of the pit.
-Monitoring points shall be marked to ensure repeatability of measurements.
-Top of rail elevations shall be recorded with an accuracy of one (1) one-hundredth of a foot (0.01') and shall be submitted to MTS for review within 24 hours of the measurement being taken.
-Survey data shall be tabulated so that elevations at each monitoring point can be easily compared against the baseline elevations as work progresses.
+Both pits shall be constructed outside of the railroad right-of-way unless otherwise approved by MTS. - 8.
+The Contractor shall monitor rail elevations prior to, during, and immediately after the Jack and Bore operation.
+Both rails of each track shall be monitored at the point of crossing and at 10' and 20 ' out in each direction, from the crossing point, unless otherwise directed by MTS.
+Top of rail elevations shall be recorded with an accuracy of one (1) one-hundredth of a foot (0.01') and shall be submitted to MTS for review.
 Surveys shall be conducted: - a.
 Prior to construction to establish a baseline, no greater than 2 weeks before start of construction. - b.
 Three times a day for the duration of the construction. - c.
 Once per day for 1 week following 'stable' condition with completion of all construction activities.
 If no movement, no further monitoring is needed.